-Students choose four GCSEs to complement the Core GCSE offer.
+Students study an extra four GCSEs or GCSE equivalent to complement the Core GCSE offer.
+All students will take either History or Geography and those on the EBacc pathway will also take French or Spanish through to GCSE.
+Languages at GCSE is open to all.
 The options programme for Years 10 and 11 begins in Year 9 where an information booklet is produced and parents/carers are invited into College to discuss the next step for their children.
 Students are interviewed by their tutor in order to guide them towards the most appropriate courses.
-All students will also be interviewed by a member of SLT.
 In the vast majority of cases, all choices are successfully catered for.
 (Details of the courses are published in a separate Year 9 Options Booklet.)
-Courses in Years 10 and 11 lead to GCSE or Nationally recognised qualifications such as BTECs, which are equivalent to GCSEs.
+Courses in Years 10 and 11 lead to GCSE or nationally recognised qualifications such as BTECs, which are equivalent to GCSEs.

 In Years 10 and 11, all Personal, Social, Health and work-related learning is taught through Course 42 and on Deep Learning Days.
 This also covers topics on British Values, Radicalisation and e-safety.

-All students follow a programme of work experience in Year 10. and topic-based health education continues throughout the two years of Key Stage 4.
+All students follow a programme of work experience in Year 10. and topic-based health education continues throughout the two years of into Year 11.